bigsky77/twitter-agent/README.md

 python src/utils/auth.py
 ```

 This will output an authorization URL in the terminal.
 Paste this URL into your browser to authorize the application.
 If the redirect does not provide a pin number, and you encounter a "no connection" error, paste the last string from the new URL into the PIN area.
+You should see `oauth_verifier=dlkProCaCO7x9VFG1E1Yxxxxxxxxxxxxxxx` at the end of the url.
+Copy and paste everyting after `oauth_verifier=`.

 #### 4.2.
 Update Tokens File